Home / Products / Candirap-TF Tablet /

 UNSAFE

-Candirap-TF Tablet may cause side effects which could affect your ability to drive.
+Candirap-TF Tablet may cause side effects that could affect your ability to drive.

 Kidney